 CEO of Athena Technology Acquisition Corp., Founder & CEO of Xtreme Solutions, Inc., and Founder of ShoulderUp

 Phyllis Newhouse is a serial entrepreneur and investor, retired military senior officer and mentor.
-She is CEO and Co-Founder of Athena Technology Acquisition Corp., Founder and CEO of Xtreme Solutions, Inc., and Founder of ShoulderUp.
+She is CEO and Founder of ShoulderUp Technology Acquisition Corp, Founder and CEO of Xtreme Solutions, Inc., and Founder of ShoulderUp, a 501c3.
+A pioneer in business, she is the first woman to win an Ernst & Young (EY) Entrepreneur Of The Year® award in the technology category as well as become the first African American female CEO to take a SPAC public (Athena Technology Acquisition Corp.).
 Passionate about women-led businesses, Newhouse teaches aspiring entrepreneurs to recognize and capitalize on their leadership skills and empowers others to operate in greatness.

 From growing up as the youngest child in a family of modest means, to her days as a U.S. Army officer and her time in the US Army.
 Newhouse, a service-disabled veteran, has constantly relied on hard work, ethics, her love of technology and a desire to make a difference to become recognized as one of the top leaders in technology.

 While serving in the United States Army on various assignments she specialized in National Security and established the Cyber Espionage Task Force.
 Although offered a senior level position, she decided to shift her focus to entrepreneurship and founded Xtreme Solutions, Inc. (XSI) in 2002.
 Today, XSI offers a wide range of IT expertise and provides industry leading, state-of-the-art information technology and cybersecurity services and solutions.
 XSI has employees in 42 states, with 40% of its workforce made up of veterans.